nicolasbize/ld37/readme.txt

 - not a whole lot of programming...
 Just actionable items to visualize clues.
 - a lot of voice acting, probably also sound effects.

-desk, the TV + stand, the bathroom, the bathroom sink and the bathtube
+the bathroom sink  AND THE TOILET